 - Do they have a plan for distribution?

-Peruse their portfolio: Good work speaks for itself.
-That said, it’s easy to be dazzled by the amount of projects or big-name clients you see there.
+Good work speaks for itself.
+That said, it’s easy to be dazzled by the number of projects or big-name clients you see there.
 These things are nice and can speak to an agency’s legitimacy, but you need an agency to help solve your unique content marketing problems.
 As you review the portfolio, keep the following in mind:

 - Do they tell good stories?